-- General, Debt Service and Capital Projects Funds. - Decreasing results may indicate a reduction in the ability to withstand financial emergencies and/or ability to fund capital purchases without having to borrow. - The rating is unfavorable as the City's governmental funds is below that of similar municipalities.
-Council Reserves (mentioned in Financial Indicator 3GF) as well as the Local Option Sales Tax fund balance is the primary cause.
-The use of future Local Option Sales Tax revenues to fund current projects such the Fire Station 3, Bayview Community Center and Osceola Golf Course resulted in a negative unassigned fund balance which negatively impacted the indicator.
+- General, Debt Service and Capital Projects Funds. - Decreasing results may indicate a reduction in the ability to withstand financial emergencies and/or ability to fund capital purchases without having to borrow. - The rating is inconclusive as the City's governmental funds are below that of similar municipalities.
+Council Reserves (mentioned in Financial Indicator 3GF) is the likely cause.